 Third Party Sick pay includes any insurance payments received by an employee through an insurance company and is considered earned income for the employee.
 The insurance company will provide a notice that details what should be added to the employee's income.
 To have these amounts added to the employee's W-2, please send the notice to OnPay.
 These items must be received no later than December 31st to ensure timely completion of the W-2.
 You can review any Third Party Sick Pay entries on the W-2 Preview.

 Services like personal use of company cars, gift cards, and gym memberships are taxable.
 Ensure that entries which document any fringe benefits received are made to an employee's payroll history.
 For more information on Taxable Fringe Benefits, please refer to IRS Publication 15-B.

 Review Federal and State Law Changes that may impact your business

-A number of states across the US have payroll-related changes that will take effect in 2021.
+A number of states across the US have payroll-related changes that will take effect in 2022.
 These changes include Minimum Wage changes, updated state unemployment wage bases, and new Paid Sick or Family Leave Laws.
+These changes are announced state-by-state, and are updated accordingly.
 Click here to find out which changes could affect your business.

 Order New Compliance Posters

 With all the changes states have recently made, it's a good idea to order new posters for your office.
 Follow the below link to see what's changed.
 You can even order new posters!